-Figure out if the product management role is for you, how to make the move, and what skills you’ll need to build in order to be successful
+Figure out how to get into product management.
+See if the product management role is for you, how to make the move, and what skills you’ll need to build in order to be successful.

 The role of product manager (PM) is the most fascinating role within tech teams right now.
 PMs are closest to the center of the action, have a disproportionate amount of influence over key decisions, and often go on to start their own companies.
 It’s no surprise then that product management has begun to show up on lists of the best, hottest, and most promising careers in the U.S. (and not just in tech).